selimppc/selimppc/README.md

 I am a passionate Backend Engineer with expertise in PHP, Python, Java, React Js, Keycloak IAM, NodeJs, Terraform, and AWS.
 With years of experience in the tech industry, I have a proven track record of creating efficient, scalable, and impactful software solutions.
 I thrive on solving complex problems and delivering innovative outcomes.

+As a seasoned Engineer with a deep-rooted passion for designing and tailoring sophisticated software systems and architectures, I thrive on diving into the mechanics of systems to enhance customer experience, software quality, and operational efficiency.

+With a focus on leadership and collaborative growth, I steer teams toward achieving excellence in software development.
+My customer-first approach ensures our solutions go beyond meeting to exceeding expectations in performance and functionality.

+Beyond the realms of engineering, I love to travel and explore different cultures.
+My interests include reading various types of books, making new friends, and enjoying outdoor games.
+These hobbies not only enrich my life but also enhance my professional work with new ideas and creativity.

 ## 🔗 Connect with me:

 <div align="center">